 Well, if you're from a hardworking, earnest family that doesn't let things go to waste, you fry 'em.
 Donny Osmond so rudely spits it out, but we wouldn't mind.

+Looking to try some fried Rocky Mountain oysters for yourself?
 Aside from being served at the McEntire family table, Mountain Oysters are often found at festivals or in ranching communities.
 They're also available at certain public venues, like the Coors Field during Colorado Rockies baseball games.
 There are even testicle festivals held throughout the country, in Clinton, Montana, Severance, Colorado, and other states.
 There's even a historic landmark in Denver, the Buckhorn Exchange, who's been serving this bull gonad delicacy since 1893!

 This post was originally published on February 27, 2020.